saralenehan/au-components/limitation.md

 {{risks to exclude}}

-### Customer cannot sue Contractor for direct liabilities but not indirect liabilities.
+### Customer can sue Contractor for direct liabilities but not indirect liabilities.

 Contractor [covers liabilities (except for consequential loss)](https://github.com/lawpatch/au-limitation/blob/60ca67dd1644bc284a82c22d25db3e5f56bc41b8/au-limitation-2.md) to Customer for the Services, including liabilities caused by: